psugrg/nvim/README.md

 #### Adding New Plugin

-1. Find your new plugin on github (e.g.: https://github.com/nvim-treesitter/nvim-treesitter)
+1. Find your new plugin on github (e.g.: https://github.com/nvim-treesitter/nvim-treesitter).
-1.
+1. Add it to the [configuration](./lua/psu/lazy.lua) by extending the list of plugins to be installed.
+1. Create a configuration file in the `after/colors` directory.

 #### Telescope

+A plugin to fuzzy-find your files!

 > ℹ️  Use `:checkhealth telescope` to inspect the plugin